Moir\'e Video Authentication: A Physical Signature Against AI Video Generation: Discussion and Future Work

 While our proof-of-concept validates the Moiré motion invariant and demonstrates its effectiveness against state-of-the-art video generative models, there remain important limitations and avenues for future research before deployment at scale.
 We discuss these aspects and outline potential system-level solutions.

 \textbf{Toward Real-World Deployment and Multi-directional Patterns.} Currently, our empirical evaluation demonstrates strong discriminative performance in controlled laboratory and standard indoor/outdoor settings.
 However, large-scale, "in-the-wild" deployment will require robustness against extreme environmental factors, such as severe motion blur, low-light noise, and aggressive social media compression (e.g., H.264/H.265 transcoding on platforms like WhatsApp or X).
-To strengthen the signature against such degradation, future hardware iterations will incorporate \textit{multi-directional Moiré patterns}.
+The additional simulations in \cref{appendix:geom_stress} suggest that \textit{multi-directional Moiré patterns} are a promising direction for strengthening the signature against such degradation.
 A one-dimensional grating produces fringes sensitive to camera motion along a single axis.
 Incorporating multiple grating orientations (e.g., orthogonal or hexagonal grids) within a single assembly extends sensitivity to arbitrary motion trajectories.
 This not only ensures a strong correlation signal regardless of how the user moves the camera but also exponentially increases the dimensionality of the authentication signature.
 A generative model would need to simultaneously reproduce the correct phase-displacement coupling along every grating axis, compounding the difficulty for an attacker.

 \textbf{Advanced Generative Attacks and Fundamental Limits.} Our threat model assumes that current generative architectures (Diffusion and Transformers) learn statistical mappings rather than performing explicit physics-based simulations of Moiré optics.
 While we utilized meticulously optimized prompts to generate the strongest possible adversarial videos (as detailed in \cref{appendix:attack}), a highly sophisticated attacker might attempt to bypass the system by rendering the Moiré board using a traditional 3D graphics engine (e.g., Unreal Engine with full ray-tracing) and compositing it into an AI-generated scene.
 While theoretically possible, achieving photorealistic coherence between a ray-traced object and a generative background—including lighting, shadows, and perspective matching—requires immense manual effort, thereby neutralizing the primary threat of "effortless, large-scale AI generation."
 Finally, our method strictly requires relative motion between the camera and the grating assembly to produce a measurable phase-displacement signal.
 Authentication is fundamentally impossible if both the camera and the subject remain entirely static throughout the recording.
 Future software interfaces must require the user to perform a slight scanning motion to trigger the verification protocol.